simpleiot/simpleiot/docs/ref/api.md

     - is used to transfer files to a node in chunks, which is optimized for unreliable networks like cellular and is handy for transfering software update files.
+- Auth
+  - `auth.user`
+    - used to authenticate a user.
+Send a request with an AuthUserRequest protobuf payload, and the system will respond with the User nodes if valid.
+There may be multiple user nodes if the user is instantiated in multiple places in the node graph.
 - System
   - `error`
     - any errors that occur are sent to this subject